hashicorp/terraform/website/source/docs/provisioners/chef.html.markdown

 * `run_list (array)` - (Required) A list with recipes that will be invoked during the initial Chef Client run.
 The run-list will also be saved to the Chef Server after a successful initial run.

+* `secret_key_path (string)` - (Optional) The path to the secret key that is used by the client to decrypt data bags on the Chef Server.
+The key will be uploaded to the remote machine.

 * `server_url (string)` - (Required) The URL to the Chef server.
 This includes the path to the organization.
 See the example.